-How low can Metcalf, Carroll and Bowen go in energy and water use during October?
-The hall that most reduces its energy and water use during October wins a pizza party, so start saving!
+How low can Metcalf, Carroll and Bowen go in energy and water use October 5 – November 5, 2015?
+The hall that most reduces its energy and water use during October wins, so start saving!

 Tips for Winning